What are you doing for Easter?? We are going to have an Easter Egg hunt with our dogs! No joke.

 Studies have shown that when animals are given an enriched, stimulating environment (a variety of things to do, smell, and explore) they live longer, are better adjusted, more relaxed, better able to develop problem-solving skills, and they remember what they learn.
 This directly relates to your dogs at home!
 Bored animals are easily frustrated, and frustration can lead to destruction.
-You can avoid boredom, obesity, and wanton destruction by enriching your dog’s life!
+You can avoid boredom, obesity, and wanton destruction by enriching your pet’s life!

-Enrichment at Home with Your Dog Will Help To:
+Enrichment at Home Will Help To:

-- Curb boredom and restlessness of your pup
+- Curb boredom and restlessness

 - Reduce frustration

 - Increase natural behaviors (foraging, hunting, using their exquisite senses in a healthy way)

 - Teach you new ways to engage and play with your animal companion